pgdr/talks/komodo/PITCHME.md

 +++

-Run Jenkins deploy-clippy nightly (or so).
+Run Jenkins Cliippy-deploy nightly (or so).

++++

+Some issues:

+* separate the installation from the source code

++++

+Some issues:

+* separate the installation from the source code
+ * no tests (need nightly integration tests, but where?)

 +++